 What devices can I watch Prime Video on?

-Nearly everything: web browsers, Samsung and LG Smart TVs, iOS and Android devices, Fire tablets, Amazon TV Fire Stick, Apple TV, Telstra TV, Xbox One, Xbox 360, PlayStation 4 and PlayStation 3.
+Next to Netflix, Amazon Prime Video is the second-most ubiquitous streaming app on the market, available on just about every streaming device available: Samsung and LG Smart TVs, iOS and Android devices, Amazon Fire tablets, Amazon TV Fire Stick, Apple TV, Telstra TV, Xbox Series S/X, Xbox One, Xbox 360, PlayStation 5, PlayStation 4 and PlayStation 3.

 All you need is a compatible device, and a subscription (or free trial) to begin streaming.